 Okay, there aren’t an endless number of combinations, I was exaggerating.
 But it’s a lot of combinations. 😉

 Getting visitors to your site is only the first step.
-You want to keep them around after they see what they came to see.
-A comprehensive and effective search system will help do that.
+Instead, the real fight is keeping those visitors.
+And a comprehensive and effective search system will help do that.
 After all, there’s no point in filling your site with great content if it can’t be found.

 Have you ever needed a customized search on your website?
 Have you used any other WordPress search customization plugins?